JPETTomography/j-pet-format-converter/README.md

 If you use Mac OS X and have Homebrew installed, you can type:
 >sudo brew install python3

-If you don't have brew, then get it using the following command:
+If you don't have Homebrew, then get it using the following command:

->/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+sudo /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-It might be required to run it in 'sudo' mode.

 This will require providing root's (system administrator's) password.
 Python3 can be safely installed alongside python2, which is still (unfortunately) the default python distribution on many Linux systems.

-Additional python libraries can be installed using 'pip3' application, which is installed with python3.
+Additional python libraries can be installed using 'pip3' application, which should be installed with python3 from version 3.4
+If you do not have it, you can install it by running:
+>sudo apt-get install python3-pip

-Simply run the following commands in the terminal:
+To get the necessary libraries, simply run the following commands in the terminal:
->pip3 install numpy \
+>sudo pip3 install numpy

->pip3 install pydicom
+>sudo pip3 install pydicom

+If you have any of the requirements already installed, you will receive a message informing you about it.
+You can then proceed to the next step.

 ### Usage:
 To learn how to use script simply download it and run in terminal:
->python3 binary2DICOM --help
+>python3 binary2DICOM.py --help

 **Usage example:**
 This is an example command used to convert Gate output to DICOM format.
+File with simulated data is called in this example **collimator_20**.
 >python3 binary2DICOM.py --meta meta.txt collimator_20 collimator_20-conv.dcm 256 256 256 -bpp 4 -int -bo little
 + **python3 binary2DICOM.py** uses python3 to run the script
 + **--meta meta.txt** specifies that external file with meta data is used; it is called 'meta.txt' and is located in the same directory as the binary2DICOM.py script
-+ **collimator_20** name of the binary image -- input file
++ **collimator_20** name of the binary image file (input file for script)
 + **collimator_20-conv.dcm** name of the output file, note the '.dcm' extension
 + **256 256 256** X, Y and Z(no of frames) dimensions of encoded images (size in pixels)
 + **-bpp 4** defines that 4 bytes were used to encode every pixel of input data (if you don't know encoding type, then ask the maker of the input file)
 + **-int** specifies that signed integers were used to encode input image (use '-uint' for unsigned integers)
 + **-bo little** specifies the byte order used to encode binary image; supported are **little/big**

-Not all parameters are necessary, optional ones havedefault values.
+Not all parameters are necessary, optional ones have default values.
 You can get more information by using **--help** flag.

 ### Supported encodings:
 The script is capable of reading binary images encoded using signed or unsigned integers, 1/2/4/8 bytes per pixel.